housecurve/housecurve.github.io/MANUAL.md

 #### Stimulus Type
 Stimulus Type controls the “sweep” sound used to measure an audio system.

-In most cases, the Log Sine Sweep (default) should be used as it will produce measurements with a higher signal to noise ratio.
+In most cases, the Sine Sweep (default) should be used as it will produce measurements with a higher signal to noise ratio.

 Pink Noise is provided for interest sake.
 Measurements based on pink noise will have a lower signal to noise ratio.

 HouseCurve uses coherent averaging.
 This has an interesting effect on Pink Noise measurements.
-In a sonically treated room, such as one with sound absorbing panels on the walls, Pink Noise noise measurements will closely match Log Sine Sweep measurements.
+In a sonically treated room, such as one with sound absorbing panels on the walls, Pink Noise noise measurements will closely match Sine Sweep measurements.
 In a more typical “reflective” room, Pink Noise power measurements tend to be lower above ~2 KHz.
-The degree to which the Pink Noise and Log Sine Sweep measurements match is an indication of how “dead” the room is.
+The degree to which the Pink Noise and Sine Sweep measurements match is an indication of how “dead” the room is.